SAEONData/elastic-search-agent/README.md

     sudo apt-get install elasticsearch
     sudo service elasticsearch start

-Note: you might need to set `START_DAEMON=true` in /etc/default/elasticsearch (and restart the service after changing the config).
+Go to [http://localhost:9200]() to check that elasticsearch is running.
+Depending on your system, you might need to set `START_DAEMON=true` in /etc/default/elasticsearch (and restart the service after changing the config).

 ## Usage